thedivergentai/ByteFix-Website/docs/important.md

 ## Implementation Focus

 *   **Implement All Possible Features:** Strive to implement all requested features and improvements.
 Avoid leaving manual steps for the user for tasks that can be automated or implemented programmatically.
+*   **Consolidate File Modifications:** To minimize API usage, consolidate all file modifications into single `write_to_file` operations where possible.